RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 </ol>

 ### Octopus Free Electricity (1hr Session)
 On the free electric day the inverter will use Feed In priority to leave capacity to charge the battery.
-This will prevent solar engy filling the battery if the default mode is Self Use.
+This will prevent solar SoC filling the battery if the default mode is Self Use.
 <ol start=80>
 	<li>6001 - Octopus - Free Electric Automation - turns automation on/off.</li>
 	<li>Octopus Free Electricity Start - set the time for free electric.</li>